 When it comes to jewellery, blue gemstones are always in demand.
 However, in more recent years, the value and quality of blue gemstones have increased drastically, as more rare specimens continue to be discovered in various parts of the world.

-If you love all things blue and want to learn more about the different types of gems that feature this stunning hue, keep reading.
+If you love all things blue and want to learn more about the different types of blue gemstones that feature this stunning hue, keep reading.

-We’ve compiled a find a list of blue gemstones, along with information on what they mean and the ideal time to gift (or be gifted) them.
+We’ve compiled a list of blue gemstones, along with information on what they mean and the ideal time to gift (or be gifted) them.

 List of Blue Gemstones

-As one of the most popular blue stones, sapphires have become a great choice for sentimental pieces.
+As one of the most popular blue gemstones, blue sapphires have become a great choice for sentimental pieces.
 The stone’s current popularity has a lot to do with Princess Diana’s engagement ring, that was given to Kate by Prince William when he proposed.

 Sapphires’ lustrous colours are a result of trace amounts of titanium and iron in the gemstone’s structure.
 Often, the stones are subjected to heat treatments in laboratories, which helps to improve their clarity and colour.